Suriyakumarvijayanayagam/Emotion-Detection-using-Cnn/README.md

 python evaluate.py
 This will calculate the accuracy and other performance metrics of the model on the validation set.

-Predict emotions:
+# Predict emotions:

 Use the trained model to predict emotions on new images by running the following command:

-bash
+# bash
 Copy code
 python predict.py --image path/to/image.jpg
 Replace path/to/image.jpg with the path to the image you want to predict the emotion for.
 The predicted emotion label will be displayed in the console.

-Model Architecture:
+# Model Architecture
 The emotion classification model is based on a Convolutional Neural Network (CNN) architecture.
 It consists of several convolutional layers, pooling layers, and fully connected layers.
 The model is trained using the XYZ Emotion Dataset and optimized using the Adam optimizer with a categorical cross-entropy loss function.

 The detailed architecture and hyperparameters of the model can be found in the model.py file.

-Results:
+# Results
 The trained model achieved an accuracy of X% on the validation set.
 For more detailed evaluation results, please refer to the evaluation_results.txt file.

-License:
+# License
 This project is licensed under the MIT License.
 Feel free to use and modify the code according to your needs.

-Credits:
-Authors:SUNIL,SURIYA KUMAR
-If you have any questions or suggestions, feel free to contact me at [sunilvenkatachalam313@gmail.com Suriyakumar.vijayanayagam@gmail.com].
+# Contact
+For any inquiries or feedback, please contact the authors:

+SUNIL: sunilvenkatachalam313@gmail.com
+SURIYA KUMAR: suriyakumar.vijayanayagam@gmail.com